 Floorbrite’s enjoyment of food comes from the very top, Martin periodically ordered Chinese or Chippy takeaway at lunch time for everyone, a mammoth operation for the person receiving that telephone order on a Thursday lunch time!
 Today his wife Linda Wyers, our Chairwoman, has continued this tradition.

 There are so many social customs that have now become part of the fabric of Floorbrite’s culture that they are too many to mention.
 We still enjoy company bowling nights, usually organised by Nik Wyers with trophies for the winners and toilet brushes for the losers.
 Alex and Nik Wyers together with the warehouse team have historically organised a firework display on bonfire night.
 Floorbrite have also relished many more nights out and Christmas parties all over Manchester over the years.

 Today, Trish Smith is Floorbrite’s latest secret weapon for the social calendar.
 Trish joined Floorbrite’s Accounts team in 2004 and is jointly responsible for paying our 1500 strong workforce on a fortnightly basis.
 In 2010 she also took responsibility for the simple task of looking after the office staffs birthday cards.
 This role soon grew in to creating buffets for the office staff for the UK’s national celebrations such as St George’s Day, St Patrick’s Day, Burns night and Halloween, to the bigger milestones in people’s lives such as major birthdays and retirements.
 Today Trish is famous for pulling buffets out of a hat and creating social gatherings at lunch time for any occasion, including those for a good cause raising money for local charities and those close to our hearts.

 Looking to the future

-With many more exciting ideas being implemented in the coming months, watch this space!!!
+With many more exciting ideas being implemented, watch this space!!!